ArctosDB/documentation-wiki/_best_practices/Agents.markdown

  - <a href="https://handbook.arctosdb.org/how_to/How-to-Bulkload-Agents.html#use-the-agent-name-splitter" target="_blank">Use the Agent Name Splitter</a>

 #### Agents with Little Data
-Use the [verbatim agent attribute](https://handbook.arctosdb.org/documentation/agent.html#verbatim-collector-attribute) for linking ambiguous or low-value collector strings to catalog records.
+Use the [verbatim agent attribute](https://handbook.arctosdb.org/documentation/agent.html#verbatim-collector-attribute) for linking low-information names to catalog records.
 This may be an appropriate choice if the agent is relatively unknown, unlikely to become known, and has no or little other activity.
 For example, "fisherman" is almost certainly better recorded in the [verbatim agent attribute](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctattribute_type#verbatim_agent).

 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Bear%20Pro.jpg) **Pro Tip**